Connect with others who understand.

 Nonsteroidal Anti-Inflammatory Drugs

-Over-the-counter pain medications, such as ibuprofen (Advil or Motrin) and naproxen (Aleve), or prescription painkillers are typically first-line medications for temporary relief of PsA foot pain.
+Over-the-counter pain medications or prescription painkillers are typically first-line medications for temporary relief of PsA foot pain.
 This category of medication is also referred to as nonsteroidal anti-inflammatory drugs (NSAIDs).
+A common over-the-counter example is ibuprofen.
 “When I get swelling accompanied by pain in my ankles, ibuprofen eases it for me,” said one member.
-Another, who uses celecoxib (sold as Celebrex) said, “I had swelling and inflammation on both big toes, but after two days on Celebrex, I feel a lot better.”
+Another, who uses an NSAID, mentioned, “I had swelling and inflammation on both big toes, but after two days on it, I feel a lot better.”

 Disease-Modifying Antirheumatic Drugs